ilovekatzz/gamepass-free/README.md

 ___________________

 10/30/22 -- aahha i made it to where its alot faster about 3 mins to startup and there is limits to it the max robux is 11k :(

+10/30/22 -- the file says its malicious idk how to fix it its just a false pos :((